 Soil conditions can vary greatly within a single job site.
 The characteristics of the in-situ soil play a crucial role in determining which ground improvement technique or group of techniques is best for each particular project.

 Vibro stone columns are currently one of the most commonly used ground improvement systems.
 They are designed to improve the load-bearing capacity of the surrounding soil and reduce excessive settlement.
-The Geopier GP3 systems reinforce poor soils like clay, silt, sand, gravel, and variable fill by using replacement Rammed Aggregate Pier (RAP) elements.
+The Geopier® GP3® System reinforces poor soils like clay, silt, sand, gravel, and variable fill by using replacement Rammed Aggregate Pier® (RAP) elements.

-Both systems have their own set of pros and cons, so we’re going to examine the differences of each and the potential ways they could impact the quality, cost, and schedule of your project.
+Both systems have their own set of pros and cons, so we’re going to examine the differences of each – comparing each specific system (not including other capabilities of each company) to the other – and the potential ways they could impact the quality, cost, and schedule of your project.